gruporec/TEP950/readme.md

 Plots some useful information about LTP characteristics to be used in the classifiers and saves the plots.

 ### TDVsaveDataset.py
-This script generates a preprocessed database that can be used by **ZIMMulticlasifierAccPlot.py** (maybe renaming the classifier to a generic version is in order).
+This script generates a preprocessed database that can be used by **MulticlasifierAccPlot.py** (see tools folder).
 The applied preprocess is intended for dendrometers.
 Some parameters can be adjusted via variables in the first lines of the script.

 ## db (folder)
 Contains preprocesed data used by scripts.